 Decarboxylation also reduces the size of the molecule allowing it to affect the CB1 receptors.
-Once they are smaller, they can then have an effect on the CB1 receptors and cause the euphoric effect experienced by using THC based treatments.
-THCA in lab tested cannabis is heated to produce THC for use in medical marijuana treatments.
+Once they are smaller, they can have an effect on the CB1 receptors which in turn, causes the euphoric effect.
+THCA in lab tested cannabis plants is heated to produce THC for use in medical marijuana treatments.

 THCA is thermally unstable and can be altered quite easily with the application of heat.
 Exposure to heat decarboxylates THCA, turning it into psychoactive THC.
 Something as simple as sunlight can convert THCA to THC.
 The raw plant, when exposed to sunlight and heat for a period of time will slowly convert the cannabinoid acid to its psychoactive form.